-Aruba Networks Inc. (ARUN), a maker of components for mobile devices, surged the most in a year after reporting fiscal fourth-quarter sales and profit that exceeded the company’s forecast and analysts’ estimates.
+Aruba Networks Inc. (ARUN:US), a maker of components for mobile devices, surged the most in a year after reporting fiscal fourth-quarter sales and profit that exceeded the company’s forecast and analysts’ estimates.

 The shares climbed 14 percent to $19.36 at the close in New York, for the biggest gain since Aug.
 26, 2011.
 The stock has gained 4.5 percent this year.